jrnlA simple tool to maintain a journal/diary completely in CLI!

 Hence, you will have to create the folders yourself.
 The files, however, are generated by the code.

-, for instance, at the moment of writing this, it is April 2025, so the folder name would be 2025
+, for instance, at the moment of writing this, it is April 2025, so the folder name would be 2025.
+Now go back

 will have been created, and that file will be opened in your specified editor, with the date(and weekday and